AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 Specifies a supported digital signature format:

 * PADES : This is the latest and improved signature format which is more strict, concrete, and secure.
 For details, see [ISO 32000-2](./PDF_ISO_32000-2.pdf) and [ETSI EN 319 142-1](./ETSI_EN_319_142-1.pdf)
 * PKCS7 : This signature format is less stringent than PADES since it permits more PDF changes without invalidating the digital signature.
-This is the default signature format.For details, see [ISO 32000-1](./PDF_ISO_32000-1.pdf).
+This is the default signature format.
+For details, see [ISO 32000-1](./PDF_ISO_32000-1.pdf).

 ### TSP Credential Information (_cscCredentialOptions_) : **Required**